chenhsuanlin/inverse-compositional-STN/README.md

 3. `IC-STN` - Inverse Compositional Spatial Transformer Network (IC-STN)

 The list of optional arguments can be found by executing `python3 train.py --help`.
-The default settings in this code is slightly different from that in the paper; it is faster and more stable to optimize.
+The default training settings in this released code is slightly different from that in the paper; it is stabler and optimizes the networks better.

-When the code is run for the first time, the MNIST dataset will be automatically downloaded and preprocessed.
+When the code is run for the first time, the datasets will be automatically downloaded and preprocessed.
 The checkpoints are saved in the automatically created directory `model_GROUP`; summaries are saved in `summary_GROUP`.

 ### Visualizing the results